When it comes to practicing mindfulness, do you feel like it’s just not your bag?

 When hearing about cutting sugar, do you feel like you don’t really consume THAT much?

 Even if you’re somewhere in between, if you’re looking to live a healthy life it’s crucial to understand the science behind why overconsumption of added sugar can actually decrease your lifespan, and how adding mindfulness practices can prolong your life.

-Whether you participated in the fall health challenge or not, we focused on adding or avoiding the following during the first week:
+Whether you’re participating in the January Health Challenge or not, we focused on adding or avoiding the following during the first week:

 - NUTRITION: Nixing Added Sugar & Processed Foods

 It safe to say that oftentimes, when it comes to our health, it can be easier said than done.
 Health & wellness tactics need to resonate with us individually, be purposeful to us specifically, and stick around consistently.
 Here you’ll learn about the WHY and HOW to keep that motivation burning & your healthiest self churning.

 JUST A LITTLE BIT OF ADDED SUGAR AT EACH MEAL & SNACK ISN’T A BIG DEAL, RIGHT?

 Wrong.
 A little goes a long way and it all adds up, leading to silent, systemic inflammation.
 To spare you a lengthy, scientific explanation, here are some quick digestible (no pun intended) bullets on what happens if you continue to fall victim to your sugar cravings:

 You’ll Burn Sugar Instead of Stubborn Fat: